bastantoine/hackathoooon/README.md

 And now the project should be live at localhost:5000

 If you have trouble installing the Python virtualenv (`python3 -m venv venv`) on Windows, see the troubleshooting steps [here](https://github.com/bastantoine/hackathoooon/tree/master/API#windows).

+3. Initialize the database

+On your browser, go on localhost:5000/rooms/import

+Select in your files the geojson files containing the geographical data of the campus.

+Press the "Send" button.